Nijisanji: 2023

 On 23 January 2023, Nijisanji announced AR Live "Colors," a concert featuring the members of the LazuLight, Obsidiya, Ethyria, Luxiem and Noctyx, waves.
 The event was split into two parts, Pastel Stage and Vivid Stage.
 Pastel Stage would feature Finana Ryugu, Pomu Rainpuff, Elira Pendora, Rosemi Lovelock, Selen Tatsuki, Petra Gurin, Enna Alouette, Nina Kosaka, Reimu Endō, and Millie Parfait, and Vivid Stage Luca Kaneshiro, Vox Akuma, Shu Yamino, Mysta Rias, Ike Eveland, Sonny Brisko, Fulgur Ovid, Alban Knox, and Uki Violeta.
 The parts were set to air at 12:00 JST on 8 April and 9 April, respectively.
 However, the event was canceled on 2 February due to delays caused by COVID-19 pandemic.

 On 10 March 2023, Anycolor terminated Nijisanji EN Liver Zaion LanZa of XSOLEIL, citing multiple violations of her contract and rules set out by the agency, including copyright infringement and making "offensive remarks regarding discrimination and sexual assault".
 However, many of the allegations were disputed in a document released by VTuber Sayu Sincronisity.

 On 23 March 2023, Nijisanji temporarily suspended Gundo Mirei after she posted a baseball-related tweet that offended Japanese baseball fans pushing Anycolor to suspend her.
 Mirei was tweeting her reaction to the ongoing WBC (World Baseball Classic).
 In a tweet thread she voiced her misunderstandings about baseball and made seemingly sarcastic jokes and comments about how baseball could be improved.
 Since her suspension, Mirei Gundo had not posted on social media or streamed.
 She eventually announced her graduation on 21 June 2023.

 On 24 June 2023, Krisis, the eighth wave of Nijisanji EN, debuted.
 A male trio, this wave included Vezalius Bandage, Vantacrow Bringer, and Yu Q. Wilson.

-On 26 June 2023, Nijisanji EN Liver Nina Kosaka of Ethyria announced her graduation, set for 8 July.

-On 23 July 2023, Nijisanji EN Liver Mysta Rias of Luxiem announced his graduation, set for 27 August.

 On 21 October 2023, Nijisanji announced the graduation of Xia Ekavira, Mika Melatika, and Riksa Dhirendra.
 The talents, who were previously part of Nijisanji's Indonesia branch, are part of a growing list of former Nijisanji Indonesia talents graduating from the agency.
 Past graduations include ZEA Cornelia, Taka Radjiman, Siska Leontyne, Amicia Michella, Azura Cecillia, Nara Haramaung, Reza Avanluna, and Hyona Eliatora.
 All of these graduations have happened following the merge of the agency's Indonesian and Korean branches to the main Japanese branch.
 The three graduated on 17 November 2023, 28 December 2023, and 11 January 2024, respectively.

 On 27 October 2023, TTT, the ninth wave of Nijisanji EN, debuted.
 This wave was formed of Kunai Nakasato, Victoria Brightshield and Claude Clawmark.

-On 12 December 2023, Nijisanji announced the graduation of two livers, Chihiro Yuki and Momo Azuchi.
-They graduated on 31 January 2024.